michel4j/mxdc/docs/source/data.rst

 to zoom into.
 Right-clicking and dragging will select a line along which to integrate and display a 2-dimensional intensity profile.
 Middle clicking and dragging the image while zoomed-in pans the image.

-The diffraction image viewer currently supports CBF, MarCCD Tiff and SMV (ADSC) formatted diffraction image files.
+The diffraction image viewer currently supports CBF, MarCCD Tiff, SMV (ADSC) and HDF5 formatted diffraction image files.
 In addition, XDS Spot files can be loaded and overlaid on any displayed image.